KongZ/piggy/README.md

   fmt.Printf("%s", val)
 }
 ```
+### Restrict process to run
+Set [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/enforce-integrity/docs/annotations.md#piggy-enforce-integrity) annotation to `true` (default is true) will restrict piggy-env to resolve the variable only process defined on container arguments.
 ### Limit secrets injection only allowed service accounts
 You may improve security by restrict only Pod service account to read the secrets.
 You can limit access by adding variable name `PIGGY_ALLOWED_SA` to AWS secret where value is service account name.